 Shoop, who originally served as Georgia Tech’s director of sports medicine and head athletic trainer from 1987-99, returned to The Flats in 2002 after a year as the head athletic trainer for the National Football League’s Detroit Lions.

 In addition to his 28 years at Tech and one year with the Lions, Shoop’s illustrious career also includes stints as head athletic trainer at Furman (1970-76), assistant athletic trainer for the Atlanta Falcons (1976-82), head athletic trainer for the Michigan Panthers of the United States Football League (1983-84) and head athletic trainer for the Tampa Bay Buccaneers (1985-86).

-Shoop served as the chief trainer for the Olympic Village for the 1996 Centennial Olympic Games and as the head trainer for the 1994 Goodwill Games in St. Petersburg, Russia.
+Shoop also served as the chief athletic trainer for the Olympic Village at the 1996 Centennial Olympic Games in Atlanta and as the head athletic trainer for the 1994 Goodwill Games in St. Petersburg, Russia.

 Shoop is married to the former Anne Brockman.
-The couple has two children: Farrah, a Tech graduate and husband Corey Gamel, and Lynn and wife Meredith.
-The Shoops have five grandchildren, Logan, Summer, Owen, Bree and Catherine Rose.
+The couple has two children - a daughter, Farrah, a Georgia Tech graduate (husband: Corey Gamel), and a son, Lynn (wife: Meredith).
+The Shoops have five grandchildren – Logan, Summer, Owen, Bree and Catherine Rose.